Assemblies in .NET

-For libraries that target the .NET Framework, you can share an assembly between applications by putting it in the global assembly cache.
-Assemblies must be strong-named before they can be included in the global assembly cache.
-For more information, see Strong-Named Assemblies.
+For libraries that target .NET Framework, you can share assemblies between applications by putting them in the global assembly cache (GAC).
+You must strong-name assemblies before you can include them in the GAC.
+For more information, see Strong-named assemblies.

 Assemblies are only loaded into memory if they are required.
-If they are not used, they are not loaded.
+If they aren't used, they aren't loaded.
 This means that assemblies can be an efficient way to manage resources in larger projects.

-Within every assembly is an assembly manifest.
-Similar to a table of contents, the assembly manifest contains the following:
+Every assembly has an assembly manifest file.
+Similar to a table of contents, the assembly manifest contains:

 The assembly's identity (its name and version).